guidovezzoni/repofactory/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/f1e73bb0ea4448ec84401e80b948e7b0)](https://www.codacy.com/app/guidovezzoni/repofactory?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=guidovezzoni/repofactory&amp;utm_campaign=Badge_Grade)

 # RepoFactory
 Tired of writing boiler plate code for implementing a standard repository pattern?
-Here is a flexible solution for your repository pattern: you can either have a ready-made or create one yourself.
+Here is a flexible solution for your repository pattern: you can either have a ready-made one or create one yourself.

 # Getting started
 The idea behind this library is to provide a simple way to instantiate a repository pattern, providing a parameter to define the type of repository.

-The following steps describe how to implement your ready-made repository pattern.
+The following steps describe how to implement a ready-made repository pattern.

 ### 1) Define type of data involved:
 a. model returned by the endpoint call, the same class will be used for caching the response - `<M>` in the code

 b. any parameters required for the endpoint call - `<P>` in the code.
 It can be `Void` if no params are required.
 In case of multiple parameters, then `Pair` or `Triple` (from Kotlin or java) can be used, or any other _Tuple_ defined in other libraries.
-The only limitation is `equals` and `hashCode` must be overridden.
+The only limitation is that methods `equals` and `hashCode` must be overridden.
 This is because this class will be used as key for the `HashMap` that handles the cache.

 c. type of repository chosen.
-Currently it's:
+Currently it can be:
 * NO_CACHE - the repository simply triggers a network call for each request
 * SINGLE_LEVEL_CACHE - a one level memory cache is present and will be used until the response associated with a specific value of parameters doesn't expire

-### 2) Instantiate the factory and declare a Repository<return_type, parameters>
+### 2) Instantiate the factory and declare a `Repository<return_type, parameters>`
 ```
     private final RepoFactory repoFactory = new RepoFactory();
     private final Repository<ForecastResponse, String> weatherForecastRepo;